davidtwco/rfcs/text/0000-build-std/1-background.md

 ## Cargo
 [background-cargo]: #cargo

-Cargo's building of the dependency graph is driven by the registry index.
+Cargo's building of the dependency graph is largely driven by the registry index, except for crates from `git` or `path` sources.

 [Cargo registries][cargo-docs-registry], like crates.io, are centralised sources for crates.
 A registry's index is the interface between Cargo and the registry that Cargo queries to know which crates are available, what their dependencies